-Regeneration of tissue as a factor determining disease and health
+Regeneration as a health factor

 The healing and convalescent effects of ginseng

 The ancient textbooks of TČM describe the use of ginseng for the treatment of certain skin inflammations (atopic dermatitis, etc.), skin injuries and also major injuries.
 By studying literature, I have come to the conclusion that this effect is real and is not just an artifact of the tendency to not produce negative results (as I believe, for example, in studies describing the direct anticancer effect of ginseng).
 The positive effect of ginseng on wound healing is now most commonly used in post-operative conditions.
 Most studies in this area have come from the past few years:

 - According to the Japanese study Kimura2012egr (mouse), ginsenoside Rb 1 is the most effective of the most studied panaxosides of ginseng right (Rb 1 , Rb 2 , Rc, Rd and Rg 1 ) in healing burns , mainly due to improved vascular regeneration .
 According to the same study, ginsenoside Rb 1 has already protected the skin from damage by UV radiation at very low doses.

 - Ginsenoside ( Kimura2006egs ) and specifically ginsenoside Rb 1 ( Kawahira2008egr ) improve healing of the burns (mouse).

 - Ginsenoside Rb 2 improved healing of damaged skin ( Choi2002epe ).